influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/prerequisites.md

 ### PostgreSQL-compatible database requirements

 - PostgreSQL versions **13.8–14.6**.
-- Minimum of 4 GB of memory or equivalent provider-specific units.
+- **Minimum of 4 GB of memory** or equivalent provider-specific units.
-- To avoid conflicts and prevents issues caused by shared usage with other applications, ensure that your PostgreSQL-compatible instance is dedicated exclusively to InfluxDB.
+- To avoid conflicts and prevent issues caused by shared usage with other applications, ensure that your PostgreSQL-compatible instance is dedicated exclusively to InfluxDB.